Dust beyond the torus: Revealing the mid-infrared heart of local Seyfert ESO 428-G14 with JWST/MIRI: Abstract

 \section{Abstract}

 Polar dust has been discovered in a number of local Active Galactic Nuclei (AGN), with radiation-driven torus models predicting a wind to be its main driver.
 However, little is known about its characteristics, spatial extent, or connection to the larger scale outflows.
-We present the first JWST/MIRI study aimed at imaging polar dust by zooming onto the heart of ESO 428-G14, part of the GATOS survey of local AGN.
-We clearly detect extended mid-infrared (MIR) emission within 200 pc from the nucleus.
+We present the first JWST/MIRI study aimed at imaging polar dust by zooming onto the centre of ESO 428-G14, part of the Galaxy Activity, Torus, and Outflow Survey (GATOS) survey of local AGN.
+We detect extended mid-infrared (MIR) emission within 200 pc from the nucleus.
 This polar structure is co-linear with a radio jet and lies perpendicular to a molecular gas lane that feeds and obscures the nucleus.
-The morphology of the MIR structure bears a striking resemblance to that of gas ionised by the AGN in the narrow-line region (NLR).
+Its morphology bears a striking resemblance to that of gas ionised by the AGN in the narrow-line region.
 We demonstrate that part of this spatial correspondence is due to contamination within the JWST filter bands from strong emission lines.
-Correcting for the contamination using ancillary spectroscopy, we find the morphology of the dust continuum to be asymmetric around the nucleus and more compact, though still clearly extended out to $r\approx 100 \, \rm pc$.
-We estimate a temperature of the emitting dust of $\sim 120\,\rm K$.
-Using simple models, we find that the heating of small dust grains ($\sim$ 0.01 microns) by the radiation from the central AGN and/or radiative jet-induced shocks is responsible for the extended MIR emission.
-Large-grained dust, predicted by models of radiation-driven dusty winds from the torus, is unlikely to be important.
+Correcting for the contamination, we find the morphology of the dust continuum to be more compact, though still clearly extended out to $r\approx 100 \, \rm pc$.
+We estimate the emitting dust has a temperature of $\sim 120\,\rm K$.
+Using simple models, we find that the heating of small dust grains by the radiation from the central AGN and/or radiative jet-induced shocks is responsible for the extended MIR emission.
+Radiation-driven dusty winds from the torus is unlikely to be important.
 This has important implications for scales to which AGN winds can carry dust and dense gas out into their host galaxies.